bricezakra/project-3-masterpiece/README.md

 ##### Brice Zakra

 # 03 – Project Description:

-RENDEZ-VOUS is a meetup suggestion engine application.
-The user can set up an appointment with other users at a specified place (bar, restaurant, etc), at a specific time (thursday,6pm for happy hour or wednesday, 11am for brunch, etc).
-The host of the rendez-vous can set a max/min number of attendees for their event.
+WI-FINDER is a search WI-FI engine application.
+It helps the user to detect all the FREE WIRELESS HOTSPOTS in a defined radius according to its location.
+The app provides the address and the type of business offering the connection.